utilmind/MySQL-migration-tools/README.md

 * `db-dump.bat --ONE db1 db2 db3` — dumps only the listed databases into a single `_databases.sql`.

 💡 You can also dump remote hosts, specifying the hostname/IP and in the `%HOST%`/`%PORT%` variables.

+### 🐧 Linux

+**Open `bash/db-dump.sh` in a text/code editor** and review the configuration (in CONFIG section inside).<br />
+Then copy content of `bash` directory to your server instance.

+* `db-dump.sh /path/dump-name.sql configuration-name` — dumps all databases into a single SQL file using connection settings from the configuration file named `.configuration-name.credentials.sh` in the same directory where `db-dump.sh` is located.
+If configuration-name not specified, all settings will be taken from `.credentials.sh`.
+* `db-dump.sh /path/dump-name.sql` — dumps all databases into a single SQL file.
+Configuration (connection settings, and credentials, username/password) will be taken from `.credentials.sh` located in the same directory with `db-dump.sh`.
+* `db-dump.sh --help` — displays help.

+⚠️ MySQL (not MariaDB) can display a warning like
+mysqldump: [Warning] Using a password on the command line interface can be insecure.
+Yes, it's definitely is, but ignore this warning.
+This is simply the password entered or specified in the configuration, which is substituted when calling mysqldump as a command-line parameter.

 ---